 Generic protection (.pfile): When the Azure Rights Management service generically protects a file, the flow is basically the same for content protection except that the RMS client creates a policy that grants all rights.
 When the file is consumed, it is decrypted before it is passed to the target application.
 This scenario lets you protect all files, even if they don’t natively support RMS.

 Microsoft accounts: Azure Information Protection can authorize email addresses for consumption when they are authenticated with a Microsoft account.
 However, not all applications can open protected content when a Microsoft account is used for authentication.
 More information.

 To learn more about the Azure Rights Management service, use the other articles in the Understand & Explore section, such as How applications support the Azure Rights Management service to learn how your existing applications can integrate with Azure Rights Management to provide an information protection solution.

 Review Terminology for Azure Information Protection so that you’re familiar with the terms that you might come across as you’re configuring and using the Azure Rights Management service, and be sure to also check Requirements for Azure Information Protection before you start your deployment.
-If you want to dive right in and try it out for yourself, use the Quick start tutorial for Azure Information Protection.
+If you want to dive right in and try it out for yourself, use the Edit the policy and create a new label tutorial.